 Beyond the effects the Global Compacts may have on Civil Society Organizations and public attitudes towards international protection, PROTECT examines the effect they produce in the public sphere at large.
 Namely, by using big data methodologies, the project studies how the Compacts are received around the world and the way they affect public discourses on international protection.
 The project thus maps and analyses the networks of governance actors, and the discourses they hold in traditional media (news outlets) and social media (Facebook, Twitter, YouTube and so forth).
 It then assesses the impact of said discourses on the notion of human and refugee rights, and their level of conformity with current international law.

-Watch Work Package co-leaders Professor Anamaria Dutceac Segesten and Professor Boris Mance present WP7
+Watch Work Package co-leader Professor Anamaria Dutceac Segesten and Dr. Boris Mance present WP7:

 Work Package 7 is co-led by the Lund University and the University of Ljubljana.

 > Read more about the Lund and Ljubljana team